Glossary

 ACSC

-An approach in which only an explicitly defined set of applications are permitted to execute on a system
+An approach in which only an explicitly defined set of applications are allowed to run on systems.

 Authentication